justlife4x4/Secured-Monitor/index.md

-# Walcome to secured-jetty712 Challenge
+# Welcome to secured-jetty712 Challenge

 This is the 7th challenge of SudoFlaws CTF.

 ## Instructions

-1) To open the challenge you need to paste all the flags in the correct order
+1) To open the challenge you need to paste all the 4 flags in the correct order

 2) After getting the IP donot share it with other players.

 3) The box might go down due to severe load.
 In that case we might add new box or instance.

 4) Donot share the flag.

 5) Donot harm the box / the testing environment.

-6) If you want to reset the box drop a mail at `aadhikar@students.solano.edu`
+6) If you want to reset the box drop a mail at `aakashahdikari786@gmail.com`

+7) Donot delete any files which is pre-loaded in the system.

-7) Start with the following piece of code
+8) Start with the following piece of code.

 ### Code Snippet